 Glenn thinks I'm strong as an ox.

-He can't believe you think you're fat.
+I think you're fat.

 You know what he says?

-He goes, Man, I'm good at my job.
+He goes, man, I'm good at my job.

-Yeah, I missed the class.
+Yeah, I missed the question.

 Yeah, he thinks I should lose about 10 pounds on my gut.